partisianzebra/Netwrok-Administrative-Tool/README.md

 There will be a server side program and a client side program where both the programs can be executed in a same system or different systems.
 Multiple clients can be shut down at a time.

-If you havve any doubt please feel free to contact me through partisianzebra@gmail.com.
+If you have any doubt please feel free to contact me through partisianzebra@gmail.com.